Benvenuti in Selko®. Questo sito è disponibile anche in italiano.

 • Maximize feed efficiency: achieve high feed conversion rates.

-• Ensure rapid growth rates: aim for daily weight gains of 1-2 kilograms.
+• Ensure rapid growth rates: depending on breed, sex, nutritional level and stage of growth, aim for daily weight gains of 1-2 kilograms.

 • Produce high-quality beef: focus on marbling and meat quality to meet market demands.